Organocopper chemistry

 Organocopper chemistry is the study of the physical properties, reactions, and synthesis of organocopper compounds, which are organometallic compounds containing a carbon to copper chemical bond.
 They are reagents in organic chemistry.

-The first organocopper compound, the explosive copper(I) acetylide Cu2C2 (Cu+[-C≡C-]Cu+), was synthesized by Rudolf Christian Böttger in 1859 by passing acetylene gas through a solution of copper(I) chloride:
+The first organocopper compound, the explosive copper(I) acetylide Cu2C2 (Cu+[-C≡C-]Cu+), was synthesized by Rudolf Christian Böttger in 1859 by passing acetylene gas through a solution of copper(I) chloride in ammonia: